RightsandWrongsgit/ARMTEC/business/producttesting.md

 ## Standards of Comparison
 A 'control' product item should be built into the design of every product test for relative measurement.
 This is to recognize that consumers' stated attitudes in a research setting are not an absolute indicator of actual marketplace behavior.
 Therefore a standard of comparison or control is selected for comparison to its ratio of test score to in-market performance.
 Start by thinking about an appropriate control or comparison product.

   - If your are testing a new product, the control should be from the anticipated competitive target; perhaps the leading competitive brand in the category.
 For totally new category products there is a real challenge for a viable control.
-So you might select several controls from categories with the closest characteristics you can find; similar channels of distribution, ballpark price levels, etc.
+So you might select several controls from categories with the closest characteristics you can find; similar channels of distribution, ballpark price levels, etc.<br>

   - When testing a new formulation of an existing product, comparison vs the current formulation is logical.
 You can include additional controls if beneficial to the product evaluation.